bodulic/CATS-rb/README.md

 The analysis is summarized in the `CATS_rb_comparison.html` HTML file.
 An example of the HTML output is provided [here](CATS_rb_output_example.html)

+Note on transcriptome assembly order and names: Assemblies will appear in the order they were provided on the command line when running the tool.
+For visualization purposes, assembly names are limited to a maximum of 20 characters; names exceeding this limit will be truncated.
+If multiple assemblies share the same name, a numeric suffix (e.g., .1, .2, etc.) will be appended to distinguish these assemblies.

 ## Summary tables

 CATS-rb produces several summary files encompassing transcriptome assembly length statistics, various mapping metrics, and completeness analysis results: